vpelss/JsTOTPAuthenticator/README.md

 # JsTOTPAuthenticator

-There are already many web based TOTP Authenticators.
-But none that import the json database used by Aegis https://getaegis.app/.
+This web based TOTP Authenticators can import your json database created by the Android Aegis Authenticator app. https://getaegis.app/.
 There is a desktop app AVDA, but I wanted an OS agnostic version.
-That is why I created this version.

 Run at: